 REVEALED: Locations of 16 new speed camera locations in Waterford

-903 new safety camera zones will be in effect from 6am on Monday, February 17, bring the total number of safety camera zones nationwide to 1,322.
+903 new safety camera zones bring the total number of safety camera zones nationwide to 1,322.

 Gardaí insist safety cameras are proven lifesavers GoSafe provide a minimum of 7,400 enforcement hours and a maximum of 100 survey hours per month across the country.
 For the 7,400 enforcement hours, the cameras will operate from vans which are marked with high visibility reflective material and display a safety camera symbol.